jradhima/jradhima.github.io/content/posts/labels-not-boxes.md

 -----

-### The devil is in the details 😈
+### Nested structures

 The final boss of this topic is nested objects.
 In Python, anything is allowed and this means lists in lists in lists, lists of dictionaries, tuples with dictionaries and lists of strings, etc.

 The copying techniques we've discussed so far, like list.copy() or dict.copy(), create shallow copies.
 This works great for simple lists of numbers or strings, but it can lead to unexpected behavior with nested mutable objects.

-A shallow copy creates a new container object (e.g., a new list or dictionary) but populates it with references to the same nested objects from the original.
+A shallow copy creates a new `container` object (e.g., a new list or dictionary) but populates it with references to the same nested objects from the original.
 This makes sense because these container objects are essentially a data structure of labels, not of actual data.
 Copying them only copies the top-level labels, not the objects they point to.
 If you modify a nested mutable object in the copied container, the original will also be affected because they both point to the same nested object.

 ```python {linenos=inline}
 # A nested list, containing a mutable list inside